 Not great in wet weather

 Down jackets are insulated with the fluffy plumage and feathers of waterfowl.
-Thanks to its light weight and ability to trap air, down excels in its warmth-to-weight ratio.
-No other insulation material compresses as much as down, but it still insulates.
-This insulation is soft, light, and incredibly lofty to trap heat.
-There's a vast difference between an expedition-weight down parka and a lightweight down jacket for backpacking.
-That difference is mostly in weight and warmth.
-You wouldn't want to carry the same down jacket you'd use when climbing Denali when you're running out to your car on a cold morning (unless your heater doesn't work; in this case, maybe you do!).
+Thanks to its light weight and ability to trap air, down has an incredible warmth-to-weight ratio.
+No other insulation material compresses as much as down while still providing effective insulation.
+This insulation is soft, light, and incredibly lofty, but there's a vast difference between an expedition-weight down parka and a lightweight down jacket for backpacking, mostly in weight and warmth.
+You wouldn't want to carry the same down jacket you'd use when climbing Denali when you're running out to your car on a cold morning.
 That big, thick down jacket for alpine conditions will be too hot and heavy for everyday use or chilly summer nights by the fire.

 We weighed every jacket and timed how long it took to pack them into their pockets or storage pouches.